samehjarallah986-gif/Student-Guidance_app/README.md

 This project was developed as part of a developers workshop milestone to demonstrate:

 - React Native mobile development
 - Reusable components
 - React hooks
 - Backend/database integration
 - Organized project architecture

 ## Author

+Sameh Jarallah

 Student Career Guidance Platform

-Developed as part of the YL Developers Track Workshop.
+Developed as part of the YL Developers Startup App.